 4. Udawalawe National Park

-If you’re staying in Ella, we recommend visiting the beautiful Udawalawe National Park.
-You’ll have the opportunity to see parrots, deer, buffalo, monkeys, and of course, elephants.
-There are over 400 elephants here!
+Further south, while staying in Ella, we visited the beautiful Udawalawe National Park.
+Here, you’ll have the opportunity to see parrots, deer, buffalo, monkeys, and of course, elephants, too.
+We heard that there are over 400 elephants here!

-How to visit: From Ella, it’s around a 2-hour drive to Udawalawe.
-However, it’s easy enough to do in a day if you book a tour from your accommodation.
-Alternatively, book a private driver who takes you to the edge of the national park and join your safari from there.
+How to visit: From Ella, we drove 2 hours to Udawalawe; it’s easy to do in a day if you book a tour from your accommodation.
+Alternatively, book a private driver to take you to the edge of the national park and join your safari from there.

 Is Pinnawala Elephant Orphanage Ethical?

-We noticed that as the staff were washing the elephants, they looked extremely scared.
+We also noticed that while the staff were washing the elephants, the animals looked extremely scared.
 We realized that this is because the staff hit them with sticks.
-Later, they also hung their body weight on their ears to get them to kneel in the water.
+Later, they also hung their full body weight on the elephants’ ears to get them to kneel in the water.

-Pinnawala Elephant Orphanage is not a sanctuary; they have a completely unnecessary breeding program for elephants.
+So, Pinnawala Elephant Orphanage is NOT a sanctuary; they have a completely unnecessary breeding program for elephants.
 Instead of being released into the wild, they are kept to serve as a tourist attraction.

 Please, please, please DO NOT support this.
-You can easily find more evidence of the situation on Instagram; just look closely.
-We urge you to see wild elephants in Sri Lanka on a safari — living and socialising in packs among the beautiful nature, just as they should be.
+You can easily find more evidence of the situation online (like here, and here).
+Therefore, we urge you to see wild elephants in Sri Lanka on a safari, living and socialising in packs in nature, as they should be.

 By purchasing through our links, you support us at no additional cost.